ericpriceco/ericpriceco.github.io/_posts/2014-06-11-create-a-jekyll-blog-part1.md

 This is a [YAML](http://yaml.org/) front matter block between the three dashes.
 These dashes must be two sets of three to tell Jekyll what they are.
 The example above is grabbing the main layout and setting the Title of the page.
 Your header.html partial will grab this title and put it in the head tag.

-After the YAML block is the content of your site not including any of the code in your header and footer partials.
+After the YAML block, you will place the content of the page not including any of the code in your header and footer partials.

-You can call partials in your pages, not just in your layout files.
+Note: You can call partials in your pages, not just in your layout files.
 For example,  you can create a side-nav partial file and call it anywhere in your page with:

 ```
 {% raw %} { % include side-nav.html % } {% endraw %}